abrudtkuhl/WordPress-Bootstrap-Gravity-Forms/README.md

 WordPress-Bootstrap-Gravity-Forms
 =================================

-Add Bootstrap 3 styles to gravity forms
+A WordPress plugin to apply Bootstrap 3 styles to Gravity Forms plugin

 Usage
 -----